 I am often asked how my career developed.
-In short, I studied Environmental Microbiology at the University of Aberdeen.
+In short, I studied Environmental Microbiology at the University of Aberdeen, which included biological sciences and soil science.
 After some travelling, I did a few years in a research lab and decided that I preferred communicating the wonder of science rather than counting cells under a microscope.
-That revelation led to a short stint as a teaching assistant in a primary school where I realised that I love working with children.
-This led to becoming the Education Officer at the Royal Observatory in Edinburgh where I loved taking the portable planetarium out to schools and libraries.
-After five years I moved back to the North East to become Public Engagement Manager at the Centre for Life.
-Six and a half years later I decided to work freelance in order to take on more challenging and varied projects.
-I have really enjoyed working for myself for the last seven years.
+That revelation led to a short stint as a teaching assistant in a primary school, where I realised that I love working with children.
+This led to becoming the Education Officer at the Royal Observatory in Edinburgh, where I took the portable planetarium out to schools and libraries.
+After five years, I moved back to the North East of England to become Public Engagement Manager at the Centre for Life.
+Six and a half years later, I decided to work freelance to take on more challenging and varied projects.
+I have really enjoyed working for myself for the last 12 years.
 I have collaborated with so many amazing people and worked on so many great projects all over the UK and abroad.
+In 2019, I felt the need for a bit of an intellectual challenge so I thought I’d do a Master’s in Heritage Studies at Newcastle University.
+It was all made more challenging by coronavirus lockdowns and homeschooling three children, but I got through it.
+My dissertation was ‘Doing heritage in Northumberland: the effect of long-term relationships with heritage sites on wellbeing, identity and ontological security’, exploring our connection to heritage sites that we keep going back to.

 Cheers